akshatmiglani/Maze-Game-using-Tree-Data-Structure/README.md

 # Maze-Game-using-Tree-Data-Structure
+We have made a game using the foundation as a binary tree.
 The game's name is "Maze Runner".
-It is a basic multiplayer game.
+It is a multiplayer game.
+A maze is generated which has exit point at a certain node.
+The player which reaches the exit node in the minimum number of steps wins the game.
+The maze also has dead ends and the game ends if a player reaches there.The winner is displayed in a .txt file using file handling and the layout of the maze is also displayed.